 Simple: you buy the VooPoo DRAG – it offers next-level performance and looks stunning.
-The name is weird, granted, but the performance and reliability of this mod is pretty much unrivaled at this price point.
+The name is weird, granted, but the performance and reliability of this mod are pretty much unrivalled at this price point.

 I mean, think about: can you name a mod that is made from zinc alloy, features laser-etching, a super accurate chipset, upgradable firmware, and a stunning overall design and finish for $55?

 The VooPoo DRAG is Available Right Now For Just $55.99 (Down From $64.00) Via VaporDNA